Jessie J Confirms the Identity of Her Baby's Father in Loving Tribute

 She concluded her post by praising Colman as, "The calm to my crazy.
 The peace to my fear.
 The Daddy to my baby.
 Thank you."

-The heartfelt post comes as Jessie also gave fans a look at her expectations vs. reality of childbirth, offering a video from her hospital room as she performed her own rendition of the TikTok-viral "Baby Mama Dance."
+Jessie also recently gave fans a look at her expectations vs. reality of childbirth, offering a video from her hospital room as she performed her own rendition of the TikTok-viral "Baby Mama Dance."

 "I spent 9 months prepping for a natural birth," she shared.
 "Strict food, the epi no, yoga, swimming, hypnobirthing methods.
 I had a tens machine, a birthing comb, I wanted a pool birth ideally with no medication.
 BUT this was MY plan to stay disciplined and focused.
 I knew full well it could and would most likely go in a completely different direction."